martinkz/invoice-generator-demo/readme.md

-Generates html/pdf invoices from a google speadsheet
+Generates html/pdf invoices from a google speadsheet.

-### Use 'netlify init' to connect to the Netlify project and pull env variables
+Deployed as a Netlify project/serverless function (use [Netlify CLI](https://docs.netlify.com/cli/get-started/)).
+Use 'netlify init' to connect to the Netlify project and pull env variables.